 Reusables in the Workplace

-Polybag Reuse and Recycling
+Polybag Re-use and Recycling

-1) Crown offers a discount to customers who share our environmental commitment and opt-out of poly-bags.
+- We offer a discount to customers who share our environmental commitment and opt-out of poly-bags.

-2) Crown has switched to recycled content poly-bags to reduce the environmental impact of the poly-bags that are used.
+- We have switched to recycled content poly-bags to reduce the environmental impact of the poly-bags that are used.